 - How much you take care of the laptop

 These four things embrace the elements of laptop life.
 We will take a close look at each one of these things below.

 There is a difference in quality between a consumer laptop and a business laptop.
 A consumer laptop is something that you have to perform lightweight tasks such as using social media and composing and replying to emails.

 The components used in low-end consumer laptops are not as good as high-end consumer laptops or business laptops.
 You were probably expecting to hear that.
 There is an old saying, “you get what you pay for,” which applies to laptops.

-Business laptops are in a different class normally.
+Usually, business laptops are in a different class.
 These laptops are designed to be used every day and have the components to support this.
 A business laptop will cost more than a consumer laptop, and you can get them with 3-year warranties.

 Most business laptops are more robust physically than consumer laptops.
-They could have a carbon-fiber case or even a metal case rather than one made from plastic.
-Some business laptops will have built-in durability that protects them from knocks and bumps (and worse of all being dropped).
+For example, they could have a carbon fiber case or even a metal case rather than one made from plastic.
+In addition, some business laptops will have built-in durability that protects them from knocks and bumps (and worse of all being dropped).